pcmasuzzo/pcmasuzzo.github.io/pages/about.md

 It's my attempt number *I can't even recall*, because every time I try to crystallize parts of me in some form or shape, those parts run away and I am left with a profound sense of unaccomplishment and anxiety.

+The closest thing I have written to some sort of _self-portrait_ is [this one](https://paolamasuzzo.substack.com/p/self-portrait): I'd love to hear what you think of it.

 Well, I hope you enjoy being here!